 Having embarked on a strategically important improvement program with the objective of delivering growth through increased sales, the strategy and business development work streams were progressing well, but the bid process work stream was not advancing at the required rate.

-ORBIZ were engaged to facilitate an end-to-end cross-functional review of the bid process to map the current state, define the constraints and opportunities for improvement and then implement a new process that was agreed across all functions.
+ORBIZ were engaged in facilitating an end-to-end cross-functional review of the bid process to map the current state, define the constraints and opportunities for improvement and then implement a new approach that was agreed across all functions.

 A three-phase approach was facilitated through which 90+ employees were engaged in the project.

-Finally, once the solution design phase was completed and the implementation plan agreed, the client was able to see what level of resources were required to effectively and efficiently implement the new processes.
+Finally, once the solution design phase complete and the implementation plan agreed upon, the client was able to see what level of resources were required to effectively and efficiently implement the new processes.
 ORBIZ continued to support the implementation plan, working with a software solution provider, ensuring that the new CRM process was implemented in harmony with the client and stakeholders desired processes.